Kitchen hygiene and food safety

 Cracks and grooves on chopping boards can harbour bacteria, so it is very important to clean them thoroughly.

-- Wash your chopping board with hot soapy water after each use and be sure to scrub off any food or bits of dirt.
+- Always wash your chopping board with hot soapy water after each use and be sure to scrub off any food or bits of dirt.

-- This is very important if you have used the board to cut meat, poultry, seafood or raw vegetables.
+- Washing properly is very important if you have used the board to cut meat, poultry, seafood or raw vegetables.

-- Never put ready-to-eat food, such as salad, bread or fruit, on a worktop or chopping board that raw meat has touched, unless you have washed it very well first.
+- Never put ready-to-eat food on a worktop or chopping board that raw meat has touched unless you have washed it very well first.

 - Be very careful to wash anything that you’ve used with raw meat before using it again with cooked or ready-to-eat foods.